-Hearing Evaluation Services is one of the largest free standing non-profit audiology practice in the country.
-We are currently seeking candidates for 3 fourth year extern/resident positions for the 2018-2019 cycle with interviews typically beginning in late October.
-Hearing Evaluation Services employs 12 Doctors of Audiology and services patients in four of our own dispensing offices, four ENT offices, and at a large neurological center.
+Hearing Evaluation Services (HES) is one of the largest free standing non-profit audiology practices in the country.
+We are currently seeking candidates for 3 fourth year extern/resident positions for the 2019-2020 cycle with interviews typically beginning in October.
+Hearing Evaluation Services employs 12 Doctors of Audiology and services patients in four of our own dispensing offices, three ENT offices, and at the largest outpatient neurological center in the US.
 We offer a rigorous and diverse placement for fourth year candidates in our very busy practice.
-We provide complete audiometric evaluations for newborns, children, and adults, hearing aid fitting and dispensing, Industrial testing (seasonal), Auditory Processing Evaluations, a research-backed Tinnitus Program, and comprehensive vestibular evaluations (including VNG, posturography, and rotary chair testing).
+We provide complete audiometric evaluations for adults (all locations) as well as for newborns and children at our Williamsville office.
+We provide hearing aid evaluations, dispensing, and troubleshooting, Industrial testing (seasonal), Auditory Processing Evaluations, a research-backed Tinnitus Program, and comprehensive vestibular evaluations (including VNG, posturography, and rotary chair testing).

 Externship site expects the extern to have mastered these skills before they begin their clinical externship:

 - audiometric evaluations- instruction for hearing aid fitting- hearing aid programming and troubleshooting- hearing aid care- some vestibular testing experience preferred

 Externship site expects the extern to learn/demonstrate these skills during their clinical externship: